betulince/code-examples/README.md

 # Algorithms / Coding Examples
- This folder contains a variety of algorithmic solutions that i found with the Python codes that i wrote for problems or coding exercises on some sites like Project Euler, CodeForces, HackerRank etc.
+This folder contains a variety of algorithmic solutions written in Python programming language for the problems/coding exercises on sites like Project Euler, CodeForces, HackerRank, etc.